This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Dairy.

-According to Robb Wolf, author of the diet, the Paleo plan is the only nutritional approach that works with your genetics to help you stay lean, strong, and energetic.
+According to diet author Robb Wolf, the Paleo plan is the only nutritional approach that works with your genetics to help you stay lean, strong and energetic.

 Some experts say it promotes the consumption of fresh ingredients over salty processed meats.
-He also advocates a high intake of fruits and vegetables, which is not a bad thing.
+He also advocates a high consumption of fruits and vegetables, which is not a bad thing.

-Research published in the journal Nature suggests that following this type of diet can improve blood pressure, insulin resistance, and cholesterol levels.
-Not surprisingly, it is considered one of the best diets.
+Research published in the journal Nature suggests that following this type of diet can improve blood pressure, insulin resistance and cholesterol levels.
+Not in vain, it is considered one of the best diets.

-One food option can be: grilled lamb skewers with salad.
+A food option could be: grilled lamb skewers with salad.

-It was created in 2004 by a group of nutritionists, scientists and chefs, to control the increasing rates of obesity and unsustainable agricultural practices in the Nordic countries such as: Norway, Denmark, Sweden, Finland and Iceland.
+It was created in 2004 by a group of nutritionists, scientists and chefs, to control the growing rates of obesity and unsustainable agricultural practices in Nordic countries such as: Norway, Denmark, Sweden, Finland and Iceland.

-The Nordic diet appears to be sustainable, for your body and the planet, as it encourages local consumption while reducing processed and sugary snacks.
+The Nordic diet appears to be sustainable, for your body and the planet, as it encourages local eating while reducing processed and sugary snacks.

 Salmon with lentils is a typical meal in this diet plan.